 The examples provided below aim to illustrate only basic principles of citing newspapers and magazines using MLA citation style.
-Please refer to the MLA Handbook, 8th edition for more details.
+Please refer to the Handbook for more details.

 Basic Format for an Article in a Magazine or Newspaper:

 Author.
 Title and subtitle.
 Name of periodical, Date or Year of Publication, Page Number(s).

 Wise, Jane.
 "Tough track: How and Why an Average Guy Became an Ultramarathoner."
 Publisher Weekly, 30 Oct.
 2016, pp. 65-69.

 Weintraub, Arlene.
 "A Thousand-Year Plan for Nuclear Waste."
 Business Week, 6 May 2020, pp. 94-96.

 Cole, David.
 “Poetry in the Courtroom” New York Review of Books, 11 Aug.
 2020, www.nybooks.com/daily/2020/04/11/poetry-in-the-courtroom-gavin-grimm/.